AngusMcLure/PoolTestR/README.md

 install.packages("PoolTestR")
 ```

-This will install an old version of PoolTestR that lacks key features.
-In particular, Bayesian regression modelling (via function ```PoolRegBayes```) will probably not work.
+This will install an old version of PoolTestR that lacks the latest features.
+In addition, Bayesian regression modelling (via function ```PoolRegBayes```) may require you to install additional software.

 ### Advanced Installation
 To use the full functionality of the package, including running Bayesian regression models, you will need either `RTools` (for Windows) or `macrtools` (for Mac OS).
 You will also need the latest versions of two packages, `StanHeaders` and `rstan`.